Contents:

 Not all social media platforms are created equal.
 Each serves a different purpose, with some better suited for certain goals than others.
 Pick one that aligns with your target audience –where do the people you want to build a profile with hang out?

 However, since mobile usage continues to dominate, your LinkedIn content strategy shouldn’t just comprise 1,000-word thought leadership pieces.
-It must also make provision for mobile-friendly formats like images and videos.
+It should also make provision for mobile-friendly formats like images and videos.
 The latter, in particular, plays a crucial role in the B2B sales funnel, as 70% of buyers watch at least one video before purchasing a product or service.

 Variety is key – a LinkedIn feed needs both long-form content and quick, easy-to-digest pieces to serve your niche audience.